The Mule (2014 film)

 The Mule is a 2014 Australian black comedy crime drama film directed by Tony Mahony and Angus Sampson.
 It stars Sampson, Hugo Weaving, Leigh Whannell, Ewen Leslie, and John Noble, and was released directly to iTunes and other digital platforms simultaneously in Australia, Canada, New Zealand, and the United States on 21 November 2014.
+The film states that it is based on a true story.